Horse Rescue Reality

 1. Understanding non-profit structure and business management

-Well-run horse rescues provide critical services to their communities.
+Good horse rescues provide critical services to their communities.
 Before thinking donations, it is crucial that horse rescues groups understand what is needed to establish and run a 501(c)3, tax-exempt organization.

 Although establishing a horse rescue as a 501(c)3 is not required by law, it is required for donors to receive the tax benefits from their charitable giving.

 “Private horse rescues” must be transparent regarding their lack of tax-exempt status when dealing with potential donors.
-An operator of a “private rescue” may be required to report any donations as income and personally pay taxes on it.
+An operator of a so-called “private rescue” may be required to report any donations as income and personally pay taxes on it.

 Williams says to achieve 501(c)3 status, the rescue must have a Board of Directors, be incorporated in its state, and submit paperwork and a fee to the IRS.
 Once a rescue’s non-profit status is achieved there is ongoing management so its donations are tax-deductible.
 There are additional considerations including directors and officers’ insurance.